Timodz/Timodz/README.md

 <div style="width:50%; text-align:justify;">
-🔭 I’m currently doing a PhD in computer science, working on Spiking neural networks (SNNs) and their interactive analysis. <br><br>
+🔭 I’m currently doing a PhD in computer science, working on Spiking neural networks (SNNs) and interactive analysis. <br><br>
-🌱 I’m currently learning about Pytorch and how to exploit it using Flutter for mobile based applications around Ai.<br><br>
+🌱 I’m currently learning about Pytorch and how to exploit it using Flutter for mobile-based applications around Ai.<br><br>
 👯 I’m looking to collaborate on anything related to my research topic or any interesting project related to Ai.
 <br><br>
-I am a fullstack developer with a couple of years experience in different fields, mainly mobile development.
+I am a full-stack developer with a couple of years of experience in different fields, mainly mobile development.
 A big fan of Linux and Open Source.<br><br>
 I am a co-organiser at Google Developers Group chapter of Ghardaia, a Flutter trainer and